VashJuan/HouseThermo/README.md

+# HouseThermo

-_HouseThermo is a simple Arduino app for turning on and off a heater based on the current temperature, time, a target temperature that varies hour by hour.
+A simple Arduino app that turning on and off a heater (e.g., gas stove) based on the current temperature & time, versus a target temperature that varies hour by hour.

+## License

+Standard MIT license.